a7ex/FFSAuthenticator/README.md

 This library provides a mechanism to authenticate requests.
 In simple words: Add the required headers to the request.
 It is heavily inspired by the Heimdallr OAuth2 Library.
 (Find the original here: https://github.com/trivago/Heimdallr.swift/tree/master/Heimdallr)

 First login to the backend in order to get a token.
 This token is stored securely in the keychain.
-It is always read directly form the keychain.
+It is always read directly from the keychain.
 No sensible data is not kept in instance variables.
 Accessing the keychain everytime is safer, but a tad slower.

 ## Usage